alphonse-lin/alphonse.github.io/chem689/syllabus.md

 # Overview

 *CHEM 689 - Cooperative Education in Chemistry*  provides graduate students with an applied project or internship focused on the management, upkeep, and business aspects of a chemical analysis lab.
+This may include maintaining instruments, developing methods, conducting literature searches and market research, developing price structures, and/or developing new instrumentation, dependent on student interest and project availability.
 The course satisfies the applied project/internship component of the Chemistry M.S.
 Professional Science Concentration.
 Prerequisites include a minimum of 9 hours of graduate courses, minimum B average in graduate work, and approval of department head, advisor, and cooperative education coordinator.
 Chem 689 is a 6 credit course.

 # Student Learning Outcomes